 - Cortex eliminates the ‘big data’ issue by processing data in real-time – quickly

-Sitecore Experience Commerce is an enterprise-grade commerce package.
+Sitecore Experience Commerce is a powerful ecommerce platform.
 It has everything to create secure, seamless and personalised online shopping experiences.

 - Shopping cart